School of Human Sciences

 Thanks to the 529 participants who contributed to our collaborative project investigating whether super-recogniser performances on face tests can transfer across to voice tests.
 Participants will have contributed to this project from November 2018 to January 2019.
 This research is part of my PhD, which is funded by a University of Greenwich, Vice Chancellor's PhD Scholarship (2017/2018).

 (If you have not taken Ryan’s new voice recognition test, there is a link at the bottom of the page).
+Please note - the test is currently being updated and is on pause.
+It will be set live again later this month.
+We will add a note to this blog when it is updated.

 A journal article describing the research is free to access here: